-While the most popular and common use for the aerospace industry is for the commercial airlines that fly every day, this industry also encompasses the space outside of the Earth too for space exploration.
+While the most popular and common use for the industry is for the commercial airlines that fly every day, this industry also encompasses the space outside of the Earth too for space exploration.

 And the industry doesn’t just involve flying, but also the design, science, engineering, research and maintenance of these aircraft and spacecraft too.
 The first flight of an aircraft was back in 1903, and since then the industry has grown from strength to strength.
 Infact, the top 100 companies involved in the aerospace and defence space totalled revenues of $709 billion in 2016.

 The industry continues to change too.
 With companies such as Elon Musk’s SpaceX hitting the market, helping to revolutionise space exploration, it’s likely we’ll take greater steps in this field in the coming years.
 And on the commercial side, companies like Richard Branson’s Virgin Galactic are hoping to bring space travel to the masses.

 What we can see here is a clear evolution of the industry.
 Over two and a half million passengers fly in and out of the US alone each day, and with commercial space travel looking increasingly likely too, the industry will continue to adapt and change.

 At the heart of this change has to be manufacturing processes that can match.
 You can’t create the technology without the methods backing it up.
 Lasers have become a crucial part of this change, particularly the newer fiber lasers too.
 Marking with lasers is just one of the many processes used within the aerospace industry.
 Want to know more?
 Read on below.

 How is laser marking used in this sector?